plone/training/plone_training_config/instructions.rst

     If you are new to running Plone on your computer you could skip this part and continue with :ref:`install-virtualbox`.

-If you **are** experienced with running Plone on your own, we encourage you to do so because you will have important benefits:
+We encourage you to install and run Plone on your own machine, because you will have important benefits:

 * You can use the editor you are used to.
 * You can use *omelette* to have all the code of Plone at your fingertips.